ataylor89/diary/knownimpersonationattacks.md

 # known impersonation attacks

+For a long time now, the US government has weaponized misinformation

+The US government created a weapon called "fake video"

+For a long time now, the US government has published fake stories, fake images, and fake video

 This is a list of known and suspected impersonation attacks

 1. The US government stole Twitter from Jack Dorsey, and impersonated people, and published misinformation, on X